 Another popular option is to stay in and make it a Halloween movie theme night!
 Of course, it’s best to choose a movie that is age-appropriate.
 You don’t want your young one watching something like The Shining.
-Common Sense Media has a page listing several scary movies that can be great for younger kids to enjoy.
-Check out the list here.

 Hosting a Halloween-Themed Party